Eating healthy and staying within your grocery budget is easier when you know how to organize your refrigerator.

 Know the Coldest and Warmest Spots

-There are two things you need to keep in mind when organizing foods within your refrigerator.
+There are two things you need to keep in mind when you’re organizing the fridge.
 First, remember that heat rises.
 So, the drawers or shelves at the bottom of your fridge are the coldest, and the top shelf is the warmest.
 Second, opening and closing the fridge door lets cold air out and warm air into the fridge.
 So, the farther back you store something in your refrigerator, the colder it will stay.

 Where to Store Foods in Your Refrigerator

-So, where do things belong in your fridge?
-Put foods where they’ll be kept at optimum temperatures.
+For food safety and to maximize your refrigerator’s efficiency, put foods where they’ll be kept at optimum temperatures.

 Tips to Help Keep Your Fridge Organized

 Once you’ve spent time organizing your refrigerator, you’ll want to keep it tidy, too.
-Chances are, you aren’t the one likely to mess it up, though, so here are some solutions to help your family stop tearing up the fridge every time they want a snack.
+So here are some solutions to help your family stop tearing up the fridge every time they want a snack.

 Overcome Leftover Blindness